 Having now met a number of folk within the UK cider industry, Westons Cider kindly knocked on the door and offered me the opportunity to be their Assistant Cider Maker.
 A whirlwind of an experience, but immensely satisfying, I stayed for 2 years and learnt how to make cider on the big scale.
 By this point, I yearned for opportunities to advocate cider, getting involved with groups such as The Three Counties Cider and Perry Association and the Big Apple Association.
 So when HEINEKEN UK (HP Bulmer Ltd), asked if I would like to be their Cider Communications Manager, I jumped at the chance.
 Yes, I got paid for talking about cider, and I did so, very happily, for 3 years.
 I even managed to present a bottle of cider to HM Queen Elizabeth II as part of her Diamond Jubilee tour in 2012.

 I then took a slightly different tack.
 New Zealand always held a fascination for me (amazing Geography), and I had a long held ambition to live and work there.
 So I gave it a crack and ending up living there for nearly 3 years.
-I spent most of my time in the Moutere, a fertile and creative area of rolling hills near sunny Nelson.
-Whilst there, I expanded my knowledge of fermented beverages by not only working for a craft cider maker, Peckham’s, but latterly also working for the award winning Waimea Estates winery.
-I also worked as a Travel Agent in Wellington.
+I spent most of my time in the Moutere, a fertile and creative area of rolling hills near sunny Nelson, at the top of the South.
+Whilst there, I expanded my knowledge of fermented beverages by not only working for NZ craft cider pioneers, Peckham’s, but also working for the award winning Waimea Estates winery.
+I then worked as a Travel Agent in Wellington.
 But that’s a different story….